-First, there are normal filing fees which are based on the size of the final Estate, there are newspaper notice fees and other administrative costs.
-If real estate must be maintained prior to a sale or transfer, the cost of repairing and maintaining the real estate can be paid by the Estate.
-An Executor or Administrator is entitled to take a fee, and a standard fee schedule is prescribed the Courts.
+First, there are normal filing fees which are based on the size of the final Estate, there are newspaper notice fees, and other administrative costs.
+If the real estate must be maintained prior to a sale or transfer, the cost of repairing and maintaining the real estate can be paid by the Estate.
+An Executor or Administrator is entitled to take a fee, and a standard fee schedule has been prescribed by the Courts.
 The law firm handling the Estate is also paid a fee.
 This fee can be set either on an hourly amount or on a percentage amount.
 There is also a recommended fee schedule set by the Courts.
-However, if there are litigation or other circumstances, it may be necessary to charge additional fees to address these unique circumstances.
-The Law Offices of Scott G. Hoh typically charges a fee lower than the Court recommended fee structure, and is paid 33.3% of the agreed to Probate fee at Phase I, 33.3% at Phase II and 33.3% at Phase III.
+However, if there is litigation or other circumstances, it may be necessary to charge additional fees to address these unique circumstances.
+The Law Offices of Scott G. Hoh typically charges a fee lower than the Court recommended fee structure and is paid 33.3% of the agreed Probate fee at Phase I, 33.3% at Phase II, and 33.3% at Phase III.

 IS PROBATE EASY – CAN ANYONE DO THIS OR IS IT NECESSARY TO HIRE AN ATTORNEY?

-WHAT FEDERAL AND STATE TAXES APPLY IN AN ESTATE?
+WHAT FEDERAL AND STATE TAXES APPLY TO AN ESTATE?

 In Pennsylvania, regardless if an Estate is valued at $5,000, $50,000, $500,000, or $5 Million, etc., the same uniform Pennsylvania Inheritance Tax rate applies.
 1. Spouse or Charity = 0%.
 2. Parent to Adult Child or Grandchild = 4.5%.
 3. Siblings = 12%.
-4. Unrelated Friends, Nieces and Nephews, Other Family Members = 15%.
-This is calculated on the net amount of an inheritance, after the administrative expenses of an Estate are calculated.
-Federal Gift and Estate taxes are being phased-out and only apply to a very high level of assets (2018 - $11 Million Inheritance or Lifetime Gift Exemption per spouse).
-Certain income producing assets may produce income and capital gain taxes for an Estate or Trust after death.
-In general, most Pennsylvania Probate Estates do not involve federal taxes, but do involve Pennsylvania taxes.
-Given this complexity, it is important to work with an experienced law firm, CPA and financial advisor.
+4. Unrelated Friends, Nieces, Nephews, Other Family Members = 15%.
+This is calculated on the net amount of inheritance after the administrative expenses of an Estate are calculated.
+Federal Gift and Estate taxes are being phased out and only apply to a very high level of assets (2018 - $11 Million Inheritance or Lifetime Gift Exemption per spouse).
+Certain income-producing assets may produce income and capital gain taxes for an Estate or Trust after death.
+In general, most Pennsylvania Probate Estates do not involve federal taxes but do involve Pennsylvania taxes.
+Given this complexity, it is important to work with an experienced law firm, CPA, and financial advisor.

 WHAT STATE LAW IS APPLICABLE AND WHICH COURT HAS JURISDICTION AFTER SOMEONE PASSES AWAY?

-It is unlikely that any inheritance tax must be paid at your home state, but laws vary from state to state.
-If any property is transferred and inherited (both probate and nonprobate assets other than life insurance), these amounts must be reported to the Pennsylvania Department of Revenue and an Inheritance Tax Return must be filed to show the proper tax calculation and tax payment.
+It is unlikely that any inheritance tax must be paid in your home state, but laws vary from state to state.
+If any property is transferred and inherited (both probate and non-probate assets other than life insurance), these amounts must be reported to the Pennsylvania Department of Revenue, and an Inheritance Tax Return must be filed to show the proper tax calculation and tax payment.

 WHAT IF MY PARENT HAD A TRUST AND I AM INHERITING VIA THE FINAL WIND-UP AND DISTRIBUTION OF A TRUST, DOES THE TRUST MAKE ALL OF THESE TAXES EXEMPT?

-No. If someone is receiving an inheritance, regardless if through a Trust or a Will (Probate Estate), the same tax rates, rules and tax return must be filed.
+No. If someone is receiving an inheritance, regardless if through a Trust or a Will (Probate Estate), the same tax rates, rules, and tax returns must be filed.

 CAN ANY PERSON PREPARE THE TAX RETURN AND FILE THE PAPERWORK FOR PROBATE?